 So you’ve gone and done it, you’ve dropped your smartphone into the toilet or sink or pool or whichever body of water you are near to.
 After a moment of panic accompanied by some very bad words, you need to try and save your mobile device from becoming water damaged.
-Here are the steps you should take to fix your phone dropped in water.
+Here are the steps you should take to fix a phone that's been dropped in water.

 Before you do anything else, remove the phone as quickly as possible from the water.
 The longer it stays there, the more water or liquid will trickle through the cracks and openings of your phone.
 After this point, there are certain things that you should definitely do and other things you should avoid when you've plucked it out.